I'm reading a piece by our old buddy Ron Fournier.

 Mr. Fournier swerved into a truth here that I don't think he understands, and that is for Obama, it's all about the fight and the destruction.

-I mean, to accomplish all that, Obama's gonna have to eliminate all opposition.
+I mean, to accomplish all that, Obama is going to have to eliminate all opposition.

 Ladies and gentlemen, I need to share something with you here.

-And that's long enough to notice things that you can't possibly notice in your first five years or even ten.
+25 years in August, been doing this show, and that's long enough to notice things that you can't possibly notice in your first five years or even 10.

 It really was.